Scan Science and Technology

 Endophytes are now considered as an important component of biodiversity.
 However, the diversity of endophytic Actinobacteria associated with tropical rainforest native medicinal plants is essentially unknown.
 In this study, the diversity of endophytic Actinobacteria residing in root, stem and leaf tissues of medicinal plant Maytenus austroyunnanensis collected from tropical rainforest in Xishuangbanna, China was investigated with a combination of cultivation and culture-independent analysis on the basis of 16S rRNA gene sequencing.
 By using different selective isolation media and methods, a total of 312 Actinobacteria were obtained, and they were affiliated with the order Actinomycetales (distributed into 21 genera).
 Based on a protocol for endophytes enrichment, three 16S rRNA gene clone libraries were constructed and 84 distinct operational taxonomic units were identified and they distributed among the orders Actinomycetales and Acidimicrobiales, including eight suborders and at least 38 genera with a number of rare Actinobacteria genera.
 Phylogenetic analysis showed that 32% of the clones in the libraries had lower than 97% similarities with related type strains.
 Interestingly, six genera from the order Actinomycetales and uncultured clones from Acidimicrobiales have not, to our knowledge, been previously reported as endophytes.
 Our study confirms abundant endophytic Actinobacterial consortium in tropical rainforest native plant and suggests that this special habitat represents an underexplored reservoir of diverse and novel Actinobacteria of potential interest for bioactive compounds discovery.

-Radhey S Gupta – 2nd expert on this subject based on the ideXlab platform
+Radhey S Gupta – One of the best experts on this subject based on the ideXlab platform.

 phylogenetic framework and molecular signatures for the main clades of the phylum ActinobacteriaMicrobiology and Molecular Biology Reviews, 2012Co-Authors: Radhey S GuptaAbstract: